 How long does a short squeeze last?

 How long a short squeeze lasts is not set in stone.
-It generally depends on the volume of shorted shares, the average daily trading volume in the stock, and the broker’s eagerness to recall the borrowed shares.
+It generally depends on the volume of shorted shares, the short interest ratio, the average daily trading volume in the stock, and the broker’s eagerness to recall the borrowed shares.